salmant/Kubernetes-Cassandra-Cluster/README.md

-# Deployment of Cassandra Cluster by Kubernetes
+# Deployment of Multi-node Cassandra Cluster by Kubernetes

 NOTE: In order to proceed this guide, prior knowledge of working with the following technologies is highly required: